poanetwork/hbbft/README.md

 # Requirements

-To build and run `hbbft`, you must have Google's Protocol Buffer Compiler, `protoc` binary, located somewhere in your `$PATH`.
+`hbbft` has optional protobuf support.
+To use protobuf, enable the feature `serialization-protobuf` in your `Cargo.toml`, and make sure you have Google's Protocol Buffer Compiler, `protoc` binary, located somewhere in your `$PATH`.
 You must be using Protocol Buffer Compiler version 3 or greater.
 Running any of the following install methods will save a `protoc` binary at `/usr/local/bin/protoc`.

 *Note:* as of writing this, the latest stable release of `protoc` is v3.5.1.
 You can find out what is the latest compiler version is